oceanprotocol-archive/OEPs/11/README.md

 ### 5.2 Ocean Token and Drops

-Each asset creates its own curation proofs market in Ocean network and needs its native tokens, which is called "drops".
+Each asset creates its own curated proofs market in Ocean network and needs its native tokens, which is called "drops".
 In fact, drops are *derivative tokens* of Ocean Tokens which means drops can be exchanged from/to Ocean Tokens.

 As shown in the figure: